maxaus2002/Evaluating-Deep-Learning-Models-for-Minute-Level-Bitcoin-Forecasting-and-Subsequent-Trading-/README.md

 6) Download starting_year.txt from the same location as the model and move to the same folder as the resulting .exe from above

-optional) The year in the .txt document Starting_year is the year that will be forecast from; by default, it is set to 2025.
+optional) The year in the .txt document Starting_year is the year that will be forecast from; by default, it is set to 2024.
 The earliest year possible is 2012.
-Set to None for it to do all years
+Set to None for it to do all years.
+	(Note - whatever year it is set to, the first 3 months will be used for training the lstm, and the 4th month for teaching the initial trading algorithm.
+And so all equity graphs will start from the 5th month.

 7) Run the respective .exe